Ayanna N. Hudson

 Ayanna N. Hudson is the director of Arts Education for the National Endowment for the Arts., where she presides over the grant portfolio devoted to arts education, works with national service organizations on policy initiatives, and serves as the spokesperson for arts education at the federal level.

-Hudson was the director of arts education with the Los Angeles County Arts Commission for over 10 years.
+Hudson was the director of arts education with the Los Angeles County Arts Commission for more than ten years.
 She developed and led the implementation of the Arts for All collaborative, ensuring equitable access to arts education for 1.6 million students in the county's 81 school districts, the largest educational system in the country.
 Arts for All was cited in 2008 by the RAND Corporation as among the top three collaborations nationwide in its study Revitalizing Arts Education through Community-wide Coordination.
-Last year, Arts for All received the 2011 Arts Education Award from the national service organization Americans for the Arts.
+In 2011, Arts for All received the Arts Education Award from the national service organization Americans for the Arts.

 Hudson is a sought-after expert in arts education having testified before the U.S. House of Representative's Labor, Health and Human Services, Education, and Related Agencies Subcommittee and the Aspen Institute's Blue Ribbon Committee on the impact of No Child Left Behind.